Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Analytic Spectra

 In this case we have that $b = c = 0$, thus the eigenvalues of $M$ are given by with eigenvectors $v_1, v_2$ the standard basis vectors of $\mathbb{R}^2$.
 Thus \eqref{eqn: general} reduces to Substituting the Laplace transform of boundary conditions \eqref{eqn: char_bc} into \eqref{eqn: sol} yields the linear system $A(s)C(s) = 0$ where As we are interested in non-trivial solutions to \eqref{eqn: char2}, we must have that $\text{det}(A) = 0$, i.e.

-The above condition \eqref{eqn: cond} is met at discrete $s_n \in \mathbb{C}$ which define the continuous spectrum, namely
+The above condition \eqref{eqn: cond} is met at discrete $s_n \in \mathbb{C}$ which define the analytic spectrum, namely

-Note that this result implies that the spectrum only exists if $R_0 R_L \neq 0$, namely, the two characteristic variables must be coupled at domain boundaries; a non-reflecting boundary condition will imply no continuous spectrum.
-Furthermore, values of $s_n$ with positive real part can exist if either $a$ or $d$ (or both) are positive.
-For example, if $R_0 = R_L \in \{ \{-1\}, \,\, \{1\}\}$ (which is often the case as they correspond to Dirichlet/Neumann conditions), $\text{Re}(s_n) > 0$ if either $a$ or $d$ (or both) are positive, leading to physical growth of the system.
-On the other hand, Robin boundary conditions can counteract positive values of $a$ and/or $d$, leading to energy decay.
+Note that this result implies that the spectrum only exists if $R_0 R_L \neq 0$, namely, the two characteristic variables must be coupled at domain boundaries; a non-reflecting boundary condition will imply no analytic spectrum.
+Furthermore, values of $s_n$ with positive real part can exist if $a+d$ is sufficiently positive.
+For example, if $R_0 = R_L \in \{ -1, 1 \}$, then $\text{Re}(s_n) > 0$ if $a+d>0$, leading to physical growth of the system.
+However, the term $\ln(R_0R_L)$ will counteract positive values of $a+d$ if it is sufficiently negative, leading to energy decay.